-• A useful textbook is: Olivier Blanchard's (with co-authors) Macroeconomics.
-It will be followed more closely in class.
+- A useful textbook is: Olivier Blanchard's (with co-authors) Macroeconomics.
+It will be followed only partially.
+Read "survival guides in macro" (in Course Content, Blackboard) for how you should use the textbook.
 But the end-of-chapters questions are NOT useful.
-Don't do them.

-• Another reference is Gregory Mankiw's Macroeconomics.
+Don't do them. - Another reference is Gregory Mankiw's Macroeconomics.
 It is simpler and concise but will not be followed closely.
 See the Suggested Readings Section below.